sufyaniitk/notes-on-proofwriting/N9_WLG_Arguments.md

 Points of emphasis -
 1. We used the Pythagorean Theorem and $SSS$ criterion in our proof, therefore, by nature, *they are part of our hypothesis*.
-Within any set of predefined axioms, theorems (or statements that have already been shown to be true) can be used no problem.
+Within any set of predefined axioms; theorems (or statements that have already been shown to be true) can be used no problem.
 We explored this in the last discussion.

 1. We can't just say *without loss in/of generality* (oft abbreviated $\text{WLOG}$ or $\text{WLG}$) and move on.
-One has to specify why your specific case covers all the general cases.
+One has to specify why their chosen specific case covers all the general cases.

     - In this case, our specific choice implies all possible cases because if some other pair had equal lengths, a simple relabeling, and reproducing the given proof completes the proof.
 You have to be sure that the proof you're giving for the specific case can be reproduced for other cases.